 Invalid pin name The pin shown contains invalid characters.
-Invalid pin reference for ADP The pin shown in the Info #2 column references an ADP lookup pin that does not exist.
+Invalid pin reference for ADP The pin shown in the Info #2 column references a SigFig/ADP lookup pin that does not exist.
 The Info #1 column gives the path of the missing pin.
 Invalid pin reference for UNITS The pin shown in the Info #2 column references a UNITS lookup pin that does not exist.
 The Info #1 column gives the path of the missing pin.
 Library: File missing The block shown in the Info #2 column references a library file that does not exist.
 The Info #1 column shows if the 'record checksum' property is set and the current checksum of the block.
 Library: In sync The block shown in the Info #2 column is in sync with the library file.
 The Info #1 column shows if the 'record checksum' property is set and the current checksum of the block.

 Library: Out of sync The block shown in the Info #2 column is out-of-sync with the library file.
 The Info #1 column shows if the 'record checksum' property is set and the current checksum of the block.
-Missing dynamic pin group ADP The pin shown in the Info #2 column references an ADP lookup pin.
-However, the ADP pin itself does not have the ADPSELECT group ticked.
-The Info #1 column gives that to the invalid ADP pin.
+Container paper size too small The block shown in the Info #2 column has an invalid paper size.
+Error in child codeblock This container is locked but is flagged as having a child codeblock with a code error.
+Missing dynamic pin group ADP The pin shown in the Info #2 column references a SigFig/ADP lookup pin.
+However, the SigFig/ADP pin itself does not have the ADPSELECT group ticked.
+The Info #1 column gives that to the invalid SigFig/ADP pin.
 Missing dynamic pin group UNITS The pin shown in the Info #2 column references a UNITS lookup pin.
 However, the UNITS pin itself does not have the UNITSELECT group ticked.
 The Info #1 column gives that to the invalid UNITS pin.
 Units conflict The pin shown in the Info #2 column has a units setting that conflicts with another pin.